Mayurji/LearningPython/README.md

 - Data Structure
 - String and Text
 - Numbers and Datetime
-- File Handlind and IO operations
+- File Handling and IO operations
 - Iterators and Generators
+- Data Encoding and Processing

 To be continued.